caprates

 Year 1: Purchase

-Buy property at 9% cap rate for $2,000,000 with $180,000 NOI
+Buy a property at the 9% cap rate for $2,000,000 with $180,000 NOI

 Years 2-4: Improvement